apache/spark/docs/apache-airflow/start/docker.rst

 - ``./logs`` - contains logs from task execution and scheduler.
 - ``./plugins`` - you can put your :doc:`custom plugins </plugins>` here.

+This file uses the latest Airflow image (`apache/airflow <https://hub.docker.com/r/apache/airflow>`__).
+If you need install a new Python library or system library, you can :doc:`customize and extend it <docker-stack:index>`.

 Initializing Environment
 ========================